 Which plants to choose?

 So what makes a plant drought tolerant?
 There are a few key adaptations that render leaves and stems better able to cope without water.
 The first is pale colouring (silver reflects light), sometimes accompanied by a covering of hairs (which trap moisture).
-Plants such as silver-felted lamb’s ears (stachys), cat mint (nepeta), sea hollies (eryngium), verbascums, santolina and lavender are well equipped for drier conditions.
-Plants with slim, linear leaves also lose less water through evaporation – irises and grasses are two classic examples.
+Plants such as silver-felted lamb’s ears (stachys), cat mint (nepeta), sea hollies (eryngium), verbascums, santolina and lavender are well-equipped for drier conditions.
+Plants with slim, linear leaves also lose less water through evaporation – and grasses are two classic examples.
 And of course, those fat-foliaged succulents that store water in their stems and leaves are perfectly adapted to dry weather.
-This group includes sempervivums and echeverias (try growing these in a hot gravel garden) and – probably the most dependable in our climate – sedums.
+This group includes sempervivums and echeverias (try growing these in a hot gravel garden) and – probably the most dependable in our climate – sedums like Rose Carpet.

 Bearing this in mind I’ve chosen the fuzzy perennial Russian sage (perovskia), spiky sea holly (eryngium), pretty Mexican fleabane (Erigeron karvanskianus) and wafts of Stipa tennuissima to move into this newly created space in my garden.